Boosting Monocular Metric Depth Estimation via Bokeh Rendering

 \subsection{Implementation Details}

-\paragraph{Stage-1.} Following the unified training in~\Cref{sec:data_training}, we train our FLUX-Kontext-based bokeh generator for 40 epochs at a fixed resolution of $512\times512$, then run an additional 10 epochs using only I2I data at each dataset's native resolution to adapt to heterogeneous image sizes.
+\textbf{Stage-1.} Following the unified training in~\Cref{sec:stage1_method}, we train our FLUX.1-Kontext-based bokeh generator for 40 epochs at a fixed resolution of $512\times512$, then run an additional 10 epochs using only I2I data at each dataset's native resolution to adapt to heterogeneous image sizes.
 Training takes 7 days on 4$\times$A6000 GPUs.
-We compare against classical and neural baselines BokehMe~\cite{Peng2022BokehMe}, DrBokeh~\cite{sheng2024dr}, BokehDiff~\cite{Zhu2025BokehDiff}, and the FLUX-Kontext editing backbone~\cite{blackforestlabsFLUXKontext2025} on the exposure-aligned EBB!
+We compare against classical and neural baselines BokehMe~\cite{Peng2022BokehMe}, DrBokeh~\cite{sheng2024dr}, BokehDiff~\cite{Zhu2025BokehDiff}, DiffCamera~\citep{Wang2025DiffCamera}, GenFocus~\citep{mu2025generative} and the FLUX.1-Kontext editing backbone~\cite{blackforestlabsFLUXKontext2025} on the exposure-aligned EBB!
 Val200 split~\cite{peng2023selective,Zhu2025BokehDiff, Ignatov2020}.
 To isolate the influence of depth prediction errors, we construct a synthetic SYNTHEBOKEH300 benchmark following prior protocols~\cite{Peng2022BokehMe,Zhu2025BokehDiff,sheng2024dr}, where foreground and background layers from~\citet{lin2021real} are rendered with accurate depth maps.
 We report PSNR and SSIM for pixel-level and structural fidelity, and LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image} for perceptual similarity.

-\paragraph{Stage-2.} For metric depth estimation, we integrate the DSFA module into Depth Anything V2-L (DAv2)~\cite{yang2024depthanythingv2} and UniDepthV2-L (UDv2)~\cite{piccinelli2025unidepthv2}.
+\textbf{Stage-2.} For metric depth estimation, we integrate the DSFA module into Depth Anything V2-L (DAv2)~\cite{yang2024depthanythingv2} and UniDepthV2-L (UDv2)~\cite{piccinelli2025unidepthv2}.
 We initialize from the official L-version checkpoints and fine-tune using each base model's published training pipeline on bokeh stacks generated by our Stage-1.
 For cross-domain zero-shot MMDE, we fine-tune only on Hypersim~\cite{roberts2021hypersim}, where each sharp frame is paired with its synthetic bokeh stack, and evaluate alongside strong baselines on diverse indoor and outdoor benchmarks following standard $\delta_1$ and AbsRel protocols~\cite{eigen2014multiscal,piccinelli2025unidepthv2,bochkovskii2024depthpro,hu2024metric3dv2,pham2025sharpdepth,li2025benchdepth,obukhov2025fourth}.
 For in-domain evaluation, we use the NYUv2~\citep{silberman2012indoor} training split augmented with Stage-1 stacks and report results on the official test split.